Nick2347/CODSOFT/README.md

-The repository named 'CODSOFT' consists of three simple basic projects:- 1.simple calculator program
+The repository named 'CODSOFT' consists of four simple basic projects:- 1.simple calculator program
 2.rock paper scissor game
 3.todo list application
+4.password generator
 Description:
 1.SIMPLE CALCULATOR:-
 This is an calculator project using basic python which has different operations such as addition,subtraction,multiplication,exponentiation and division.